-MRM has now been actively exploring and mining for eight years across its licence areas.
+MRM has now been actively exploring and mining for ten years across its licence areas.

-MRM holds a valid approval for its Resettlement Action Plan ("RAP"), an authorised land use permit ("DUAT") valid until 2036 and a Category "A" Environmental Licence for the mine site and an industrial park in Maputo valid until August 2024 and April 2023 respectively.
+MRM holds a valid approval for its Resettlement Action Plan ("RAP"), an authorised land use permit ("DUAT") valid until 2036 and a Category "A" Environmental Licence for the mine site valid until August 2024.

-Water management is the most significant issue to address on an on-going basis.
+Water management is the most significant issue to address on an ongoing basis.
 The potential vulnerability of the operation to climate change impacts or extreme drought or flood conditions is not fully understood.
 A comprehensive understanding of its water balance and implementation of a water quality and quantity monitoring programme is required.
 Flow meters on water supply boreholes feed information into the site water balance monitoring system.